kofa2002/splunk/README.md

 --------------------------------------

-Greats : Cold z3ro , ihab pal and all HTLovers "We Are Back"
+Greats TO : Cold z3ro , ihab pal and all HTLovers "We Are Back"

 https://www.0x30.cc/core/